Teaching Young Voices

 - Featured Screenplay in the 2014 Portland Film Festival (one of four scripts)

-- Finalist in the 2012 Barbara Deming Memorial Fund for Nonfiction
+- Finalist for the Barbara Deming Memorial Fund for Nonfiction

 My writing ability is tied to my ear.
 A co-worker once proofread a speech I’d written for a CEO and described my work as “creepy,” because the page sounded exactly like the man.
 It’s this ear-to-the-page talent that keeps my freelance copywriting inbox full.
 Clients hire me to capture a singular voice, whether it’s a person, product or brand.
 I’ve stepped into well-established brand voices like Nordstrom and Starbucks, developed the sound of new companies and collaborated with authors on projects ranging from industry publications to memoirs.